 An adult work ethic and the ability to converse professionally with industry vendors and clients

-This internship involves a 20-hour a week commitment working either a morning or afternoon shift at the Tiger Oak offices.
+This internship involves a 20-hour a week commitment working either a morning or afternoon shift at the Tiger Oak offices in Seattle.
 You will also spend time on location at photo shoots, at various bridal functions and events at the editor's request.
-Projects might include the following: proofreading articles, fact-checking stories, writing sidebars, researching writing assignments, conducting interviews, responding to queries, blogging for Seattlebridemag.com, and pulling and tracking garments (or other pretty things like invitations, accessories or cakes) for photo shoots.
+Projects might include the following: proofreading articles, fact-checking stories, writing sidebars, researching writing assignments, conducting interviews, responding to queries, blogging for seattlebridemag.com, and pulling and tracking garments (or other pretty things like invitations, accessories or cakes) for photo shoots.

-Email or mail a completed questionnaire (see below) along with a cover letter and resume to:
+Email a completed questionnaire (see below) along with a cover letter and resume to:

 Questions, contact editor Ali Brownrigg at the email above or at 206.452.2987

 SEATTLE BRIDE + SEATTLE MAGAZINE INTERNSHIP PROGRAM QUESTIONNAIRE

 Why do you want to work as an intern at Seattle Bride magazine?

 If you were suddenly put in charge of Seattle Bride magazine, what three aspects of the editorial would you change?
 Please use specific examples from the current issue and describe how these changes would improve the magazine.

 Identify three strengths of a recent issue.
 Explain.